goutham80808/LanDrop/LanDrop_Journey_to_High_Performance.md

 ## 📋 Project Overview

 **LanDrop** is a peer-to-peer (P2P) file sharing tool built in Go that enables direct file transfers over local networks without requiring a central server.
-This document chronicles the journey of optimizing a slow, unreliable chunked file transfer system into a high-performance, bulletproof solution.
+This document chronicles the journey of optimizing a slow, unreliable chunked file transfer system into a high-performance, bulletproof solution that now supports files from bytes to petabytes.

 ## 🎯 Initial Challenge